NGCP/MAQSS/README.md

 2. Go into Resources director and clone xbeeplus recursively.
 3. In MAQSS, mkdir build.
 4. Run MAKE in MAQSS.
 Make sure you're doing this on the pi and not locally.
-5. If it doesn't compile, delete all the .o files and try again.
-6. Go into build directory and run ./offboard -f ../InputFile.
+5. Go into build directory and run ./offboard -f ../InputFile.